Community Pharmacy Patient Questionnaire (CPPQ)

 What do you do with the questionnaire results?

 The survey results should be used to inform consideration of how contractors can develop their pharmacy service.
 It is sensible to discuss the results with the whole pharmacy team.

-The clinical governance approved particulars which are effective from 1 July 2012 require that the questionnaire is analysed, and the results published.
-For surveys completed on or after that date, the pharmacy must summarise the demographic information provided and collate the responses to the nine mandatory survey questions.
+The clinical governance approved particulars require that the questionnaire is analysed, and the results published.
+The pharmacy must summarise the demographic information provided and collate the responses to the nine mandatory survey questions.
 Responses should be analysed and strengths and areas for improvement identified.